 The 45.52-carat Fancy Deep grayish blue Hope Diamond is the world’s most famous gem.

-There are a number of processes used to alter the color, apparent clarity, or improve the durability of gems.Learn More
+There are a number of processes used to alter the colour or apparent clarity, or to improve the durability of gems.Learn More

 Why We Love This Gemstone

 Fancy colour diamonds are the rarest of the rare.
 Each is one of a kind.

 Red diamonds are so rare that only a handful are known to exist.

 Less than one boron atom per million of carbon atoms can give a diamond a blue colour.

 Strength and purity of colour influence a fancy colour diamond’s value.

 The most valuable hues are pink, blue and green.
 Slight colour differences can impact value.